evenevan/hyguard/README.md

 ## Code

 You can and modify my code, as per the MIT license.
-The code is barely readable.
-Good luck lol.
 ## Warning
 I reserve the right to terminate any user who I believe is abusing the system.
 Additionally, please do not delete the channels that the bot creates or attempt to modify the bot's permissions.
 I can see who deletes and modifies information on my end, and will remove and block your profile from the database.
 It doesn't crash the bot, and is just annoying.